karthichockalingam/Capestone/README.md

 2. The main.cpp uses a while loop to park all the vehicle entered by the user.

-3. The project uses object orientated data structure and inheritance from the base class is implemented.
+3. The project uses object orientated data structure for vehicle, parkingSpace and ParkingHandler.

+4. Inheritance from the base class parkingspace is implemented to small, compact and large parking spaces.

-4. The class data structure uses private, public member variables.
+5. All class data structure uses private, public member variables.

-5. The program uses dynamic memory management through unique pointers to hold the total number of vehicles to be parked.
+6. The program uses dynamic memory management through unique pointers to hold the total number of vehicles to be parked.

+7. Raw pointers are extracted from the unique pointer to be passed by value for function parameters.